Teasers Of Masterpiece & Odiyan, An Update On Bilal & Other Mollywood News Of The Week!

-The past week winessed the arrival of the teasers of some of the much awaited Malayalam movies like the Mammootty starrer Masterpiece and Mohanlal's Odiyan.
+The past week witnessed the arrival of the teasers of some of the much awaited Malayalam movies like the Mammootty starrer Masterpiece and Mohanlal's Odiyan.

 Mammootty's Masterpiece is gearing up for a release during the Christmas season and the upcoming mass entertainer is high on expectations.
 The teaser of the film did hit the online circuits amidst huge expectations.